All Episodes

 It was a series of tweets.

-And the reason that the Major League Baseball, the NFL, none of them allow you to use a smartphone during games because it's a communications device where you could get secret signals.
+And the reason that the Major League Baseball, the NFL, none of them allow you to use a smartphone during games, because it's a communications device where you could get secret signals.

-They prohibit the use.
+So they prohibit the use.

-In fact, the general manager for the Cleveland Browns has been suspended for first four games of the season for texting the head coach.
+In fact, the general manager for the Cleveland Browns has been suspended for first four games of the season for texting the head coach from the press box last season.

 His name is Ray Farmer.